15 Tips for a Scream-Free Labor and Delivery

 If you are uncomfortable, or even confined to a bed it can increase your pain levels and possibly the need for medication to control them.
 So if possible get up and move.

 If you need to sit but still want to move a birthing ball can be a big help.
-You can sit on it and rock, or lean on it.
-Which can also open up your pelvis and help
+You can sit on it and rock or bounce, or lean on it.
+Which can also open up your pelvis and help the

 And don’t just move any old way, listen to your body, it will tell you what it wants and what you need to do.
 This listening will also help baby move down into the birth canal.